Trauma Therapy in Denver, CO

 Feelings of hopelessness

-Even without the diagnosis, trauma can have a lasting impact on your wellbeing and personal development.
-After trauma occurs, maladaptive compensatory patterns can form.
+Trauma can have a lasting impact on your wellbeing and personal development.
+After trauma occurs, maladaptive compensatory patterns can form, often outside of conscious awareness.

 How Trauma Affects Life and Health

 There are many ways to avoid memories and get “past” trauma.
 Common unhealthful approaches involve substance use to manage symptoms.
-Relationships are impacted by isolation and withdrawal behaviors.
+Relationships may be impacted by isolation and withdrawal.
 It can be difficult to concentrate and complete tasks, making school and work challenging.
 Trauma also leads to a range of physical health problems including chronic pain and gastrointestinal issues.

 How Trauma Therapy Helps